Academic Catalog

 BIO 2271 Principles of Microbiology Lab Cr.
 2

 Students will gain insight into the nature of scientific inquiry, the process by which knowledge is accumulated and accepted as illustrated, and the strengths and limitations of the scientific process and its progressive, self-correcting qualities.
 Observational and experimental skills will be imparted to students, using both traditional and discovery-based learning.
 The students will experience the scientific method first hand in performing experiments that reflect the current state of the art and demonstrate the principles underlying major concepts of modern microbiology.
 Students will also learn to properly record their data in a laboratory notebook.
-Offered Every Term.
+Offered Winter, Spring/Summer.

 Corequisite: BIO 2270

-Course Material Fees: $90
+Fees: $90

 BIO 2550 Fundamentals of Cell Biology for Neuroscience Cr.
 4